chromice/programming-style-guides/PHP Coding style guide.md

 There MUST NOT be trailing whitespace at the end of non-blank lines.

-No more than 2 blank lines MAY be added to improve readability and to indicate related blocks of code.
+Blank lines SHOULD be used to group related blocks of code together.
+No more than 2 blank lines MUST be used as a separator.

-There MUST NOT be more than one statement per line.
+There MUST NOT be more than one expression ending with a semicolon per line.

 Long lines MAY be split into more.
 Each additional line MAY be indented and MUST begin with a operator.